MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.6.1 I-Learn Import

-The testers will test the I-Learn import functionality and verify that all assignments from I-Learn's calendar is added to the application.The application will be tested to verify that if the user attempts to import assignments from I-learn without the proper permissions, an error message will notify the user that they must acquire permission by linking to their school account with the Student Calendar app.
+The testers will test the I-Learn import functionality and verify that all assignments from I-Learn's calendar is added to the application.
+The application will be tested to verify that if the user attempts to import assignments from I-learn without the proper permissions, an error message will notify the user that they must acquire permission by linking to their school account with the Student Calendar app.

 #### 4.2.6.2 Export